-Before treatment with Seromycin is initiated, cultures should be taken and the organism’s susceptibility to the drug should be established.
+General: Before treatment with Seromycin® is initiated, cultures should be taken and the organism’s susceptibility to the drug should be established.
 In tuberculous infections, the organism’s susceptibility to the other antituberculosis agents in the regimen should also be demonstrated.

-Because of the potential for serious adverse reactions in nursing infants from Seromycin, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Nursing Mothers: Because of the potential for serious adverse reactions in nursing infants from Seromycin®, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Nervous system symptoms (which appear to be related to higher dosages of the drug, i.e., more than 500 mg daily)

-Sudden development of congestive heart failure in patients receiving 1 to 1.5 g of Seromycin daily has been reported
+Cardiovascular: Sudden development of congestive heart failure in patients receiving 1 to 1.5 g of Seromycin® daily has been reported

 Allergy (apparently not related to dosage)

-Acute toxicity from cycloserine can occur if more than 1 g is ingested by an adult.
-Chronic toxicity from cycloserine is dose related and can occur if more than 500 mg is administered daily.
-Patients with renal impairment will accumulate cycloserine and may develop toxicity if the dosing regimen is not modified.
-Patients with severe renal impairment should not receive the drug.
+Signs and Symptoms: Acute toxicity from Seromycin® can occur if more than 1 g is ingested by an adult.
+Chronic toxicity from Seromycin® is dose related and can occur if more than 500 mg is administered daily.
 The central nervous system is the most common organ system involved with toxicity.
-Toxic effects may include headache, vertigo, confusion, drowsiness, hyperirritability, paresthesias, dysarthria, and psychosis.
-Following larger ingestions, paresis, convulsions, and coma often occur.
-Ethyl alcohol may increase the risk of seizures in patients receiving cycloserine.
+Toxic effects may include headache, vertigo, confusion, drowsiness, hyperirritability, paresthesias, dysarthria, psychosis paresis, convulsions, and coma.

-In adults, many of the neurotoxic effects of cycloserine can be both treated and prevented with the administration of 200 to 300 mg of pyridoxine daily.
+Treatment: In adults, many of the neurotoxic effects of Seromycin® can be both treated and prevented with the administration of 200 to 300 mg of pyridoxine daily.

-The use of hemodialysis has been shown to remove cycloserine from the bloodstream.
-This procedure should be reserved for patients with life-threatening toxicity that is unresponsive to less invasive therapy.
+Hemodialysis has been shown to remove Seromycin® from the bloodstream.
+This procedure should be reserved for patients with life threatening toxicity that is unresponsive to less invasive therapy.

-Seromycin is available as a 250 mg capsule with an opaque red cap and opaque gray body imprinted with “CHAO” and “F04” in edible black ink on both the cap and the body.
+Seromycin® is available as a 250 mg capsule with an opaque red cap and opaque gray body imprinted with “PGC” and “F04” in edible black ink on both the cap and the body.

-1. Kubica GP, Dye WE: Laboratory methods for clinical and public health—mycobacteriology, US Department of Health, Education, and Welfare, Public Health Services, 1967, pp47-55, 66–70.
+1. Kubica GP, Dye WE: Laboratory methods for clinical and public health—mycobacteriology.
+US Department of Health, Education and Welfare, Public Health Service, 1967, pp 47–55, 66–70.

 2. Jones LR: Colorimetric determination of cycloserine, a new antibiotic.
 Anal Chem 1956; 28:39.